big-unibo/dataplatform/doc/03 - airflow.md

 - For extra things refer to the official documentation

 ### Trigger a dag from python application
-This is made in **abds-bigdata** project `ingestion-weather` module, through the `python-service-interaction-utils/src/main/python/airflow_interaction.py` service.
+This is made in [__abds-bigdata__](https://bitbucket.org/egallinucci/abds-bigdata/src/master/) project `ingestion-weather` module, through the `python-service-interaction-utils/src/main/python/airflow_interaction.py` service.

 ### Common errors in the deploy
-- The deploy should include the `.airflow.env` file (see above command)
 - not pass files that are in .gitignore in the build of the container
 - use service names and internal ports when refer to other services (not use exposed ports)
 - set the link to services in the config to the new clusters (e.g., hdfs)
 - Errors in dag import: enter inside airflow-scheduler container and launch `airflow scheduler`

 ### Possible updates
-- configure an smpt server, for [send mails on failure](https://stackoverflow.com/questions/58736009/email-on-failure-retry-with-airflow-in-docker-container)
+- Configure an SMTP server to send mails on failure ([reference](https://stackoverflow.com/questions/58736009/email-on-failure-retry-with-airflow-in-docker-container))
+  (I added the env vars to the YAML, but it doesn't work)
+- Add a UI for the Docker registry
+- In general, when we use NGINX, we still have to use the manager's IP.
+Are there solutions to give it a logical name?
+(Ciro had two to explore)